Avoid these common sales mistakes

 Silence is Your Ally

 Remain quiet!
-I’ve spoken with too many well-meaning entrepreneurs who broke the silence by offering a discount.
+I’ve spoken with too many well-meaning accounting professionals who broke the silence by offering a discount.
 Even when the potential client didn’t give any indication that price was the issue.
 But their nerves got the better of them.

 Do not make offers you will later regret because the silence unnerved you.
 During that seemingly painful silence, you can rehash or rethink questions.
 You can silently count to 30.
 However do not say something you’ll later regret.
 This is one of the common sales mistakes you can avoid.

-You don’t need to become a salesperson to sell your services.
-Figure out where you go wrong.
+You don’t need to become a salesperson to enroll high value clients.
+Pinpoint where you go wrong.
 Then avoid the common sales mistakes.
 Start to see objections as an opportunity to learn about the client’s needs.
 Don’t take things personally.
 Then, practice sitting patiently in silence.
 This shift in your perspective can turn a potential client into a new client!